pubnub/pubnub-mcp-server/resources/sdk_docs/python_overview.md

 ### Create a subscription

-Subscribe to a channel and handle messages with a subscription-specific handler.
+Subscribe to a channel and handle messages via a subscription-specific handler:

 ```
 1# Define the channel you want to subscribe to